-The purpose of this policy is to establish procedures for reporting suspected fraudulent acts involving university property or resources.
+The purpose of this policy is to establish procedures for reporting fraud, waste and abuse involving university property or resources.

 The Board of Visitors has been authorized by the Commonwealth of Virginia to govern James Madison University.
 See Code of Virginia § 23.1-1600; § 23.1-1301.
 The board has delegated the authority to manage the university to the president.

 STATE OR FEDERAL STATUTE AND/OR REGULATION

 Code of Virginia Section 30-138 requires the president to notify the Auditor of Public Accounts, the State Inspector General and the Superintendent of State Police of circumstances suggesting a reasonable possibility that a fraudulent transaction involving university employees has occurred.
 Code of Virginia Section 2.2-3011 provides whistle blower protection for all employees disclosing information about suspected wrongdoing or abuse to an appropriate authority.

 A federal or state agency or organization having jurisdiction over criminal law enforcement, regulatory violations, professional conduct or ethics, or abuse; or a member, officer, agent, representative, or supervisory employee of the agency or organization.
 The term also includes the Office of the Attorney General, the Office of the State Inspector General, and the General Assembly and its committees having the power and duty to investigate criminal law enforcement, regulatory violations, professional conduct or ethics, or abuse.

 The intentional deception perpetrated by an individual or individuals, which could result in a tangible or intangible benefit to themselves, the university, the commonwealth or others and/or could cause detriment to the university, the commonwealth or others.
 Fraud includes a false representation of a matter of fact (whether by words or by conduct, by false or misleading statements, or by concealment of that which should have been disclosed) that deceives and is intended to deceive.
 Fraudulent transactions can include but are not limited to the following prohibited acts:

 - unauthorized use of university property or resources